Mutestock/sunburst/readme.md

 I can use cassandra, redis, neo4j, rocksdb and any rdbms as well.
 Your tech isn't special.

-Current the goal is to show experise in: Python, Rust, C#, Typescript, Javascript and maybe Haskell.
+Current the goal is to show experise in: Python, Rust, C#, Typescript, Javascript and maybe Haskell (which I don't know, but would like to learn because I find it interesting).
 I know Java as well, so that might be a thing I'll add at some point.
 Depends on how long I have to do this... -_-

 The name "sunburst" refers to the MTG mechanic "sunburst".
 It adds power through multiple colors.
 Colors are techs here